 You can see Howard's Epiphone cherry red prototype in the classic book American Guitars, by Tom Wheeler.
 (If you do not own this book - get it!)
 Roberts thought the Epiphone guitars were too fragile and too expensive.
 There is a possibility the pickguard vibrated against the top of his instrument.
 The color pictures in American Guitar show that Roberts stuffed a matchbook between the scratchplate and the body.

-The bar pickup was replaced with a P-90, later a humbucker was added to the bridge area. (see picture by the first paragraph) The guitar was painted black with white binding.
+The bar pickup was replaced with a P-90, later a humbucker was added to the bridge area.
+The guitar was painted black with white binding.
 The control knobs, headstock, pickguard, and tuning keys were all changed.

 Howard Roberts designed the H.R.
 Chroma guitar as a teaching instrument.
 Only a handful were of these produced.
 The strings are multi-colored to correspond with the notes in the Howard Roberts Chroma instruction book.